OVERVIEW

 CUPE’s approximately 170,000 members in the municipal sector work in water, roads, planning, public health, childcare and more.
-They make up just over 20 per cent of CUPE’s membership and are identified primarily as “inside” or “outside” workers.
+They make up just over 20% of CUPE’s membership and are identified primarily as “inside” or “outside” workers.
 CUPE municipal members do work that touches the lives of most Canadians every day – from waste removal to snow removal to water treatment.

 CUPE has over 1,100 municipal bargaining units across Canada, covering more than 20,000 job classifications.
 About one-third of local government staff work in casual, part-time or auxiliary jobs.
-Of the other two-thirds, about 20 per cent work in seasonal positions averaging nine months of the year.
+Of the other two-thirds, about 20% work in seasonal positions averaging nine months of the year.
 Women aged 25-54 working in part-time, auxiliary or casual positions are the fastest-growing group in the sector.

 CUPE locals report a shift to more precarious work over the past 15 years.
 Municipalities are replacing full-time jobs with part-time temporary jobs that lack full access to benefits and pensions.
 Many CUPE members are working multiple precarious jobs to make ends meet.
-Employers are using the retirement of the baby boomers’ generation to further reduce the workforce by leaving jobs unfilled, or to replace good jobs with precarious jobs.
-This can lead to workplaces with two-tiered pay and benefits.
+Employers are using the retirement of the baby boomers’ generation to further reduce the workforce by leaving jobs unfilled, or to replace good jobs with contract positions.
+This has led to workplaces with two-tiered pay and benefits.

 Privatization

 P3s and other inefficient and anti-democratic privatization schemes do not serve us well, and it is time to move past the tired and counter-factual obsession with for-profit public services and infrastructure.
-The Canada Infrastructure Bank has recently provided direct low-cost financing to a number of municipalities to upgrade to zero-emission bus fleets and to complete green retrofits to municipal buildings.
-This is a better way.
 CUPE calls on the federal and provincial governments to abandon all efforts to privatize municipal services and assets.

 Infrastructure